bhaskarv/ml-zoomcamp-projects/midterm/README.md

 ## Instuctions to use the model
 Trained model has been saved to midterm.bin file using Pickle.
 The Dockerfile provided here creates an image that contains the model binary along with a python webservice that runs on 9696 port at the endpoint <b>/predict</b>
-1. Download the repository to local folder, navigate to the folder midterm_prj.
+1. Clone the project repository to a local folder using `git clone https://github.com/bhaskarv/ml-zoomcamp-projects.git review`
+2. From the local folder navigate to midterm folder using `cd review\midterm`
 2. Create docker image by running docker build command command `docker build -t midterm-prj .`
 3. Once the image midterm-prj is created successfully, create a container from the image exiecting the command `docker run --rm -p 8181:9696 midterm-prj:latest`
 4. Above command makes service available on 8181 local port. `http://localhost:8181/predict` Test the service by using predict-test.py.
 Alternatively it can be tested by other tools postman, HTTPie etc.